rancherlabs/cfl-summit-lab/README.md

 #### 2d - Network issue

-- The Rancher website (rancher.com) is reported to fail from pods in this environment, why the website failing?
+- The Rancher website (rancher.com) is reported to fail from pods in this environment

+Why is the website failing?

 # Bonus Rounds